herros27/React-Library-Semantic-Validation/README.md

 ---

+##  🧠 **Research Notice:**
+> This library was developed as part of an academic research project.
+> Developers are encouraged to try it out and share feedback about its performance and usability.
+> For more details, see the [Research Participation & Feedback](#-research-participation--feedback-request) section below.

 ## 🌍 Multiplatform Support

 The library is designed with modular architecture and can be integrated across multiple environments through **bindings**: